bitsandbricks/portfolio_en/content/_index.md

 ---
 title: "Antonio Vazquez Brust"
-subtitle: "Urban Data Scientist"
+subtitle: "AI & Data Science for Public Policy"
 description: "Hi there!
-I'm Tony, an Urban Data Science consultant,  researcher and educator.
+I'm Tony, an AI / Data Science consultant,  researcher and educator.
 I specialize in the application of novel analytical tools and emerging technologies to better understand and plan our cities."
 images:
   - img/congreso_ambiental_mendoza_2022.jpg
 image_left: true